-Additional phonics sessions have taken place across the year, led by our learning mentor.
-Children have been closely assessed and tracked.
-Both keep up and catch up sessions have taken place.
-This has contributed to the positive impact on phonics outcomes in both year 1 and year 2 (retakes).
-Also as a result of these interventions, children across the school have passed phase 5 phonics and then been able to access our accelerated reader scheme.
+Additional phonics sessions have taken place across the year, led by our phonics lead HLTA.
+Children have been closely assessed and tracked throughout the year.
+Both keep up, catch up and SEND specific sessions have taken place.
+This has contributed to the positive impact on phonics outcomes in year 1.
+As a result of these interventions, children across key stage 2 have passed phase 5 phonics and then been able to access our accelerated reader scheme.